Man eaten by monster shark in front of his own home in 'real-life Jaws' scene

 The 400-pound (181kg) colossus bit down at least twice on Kubinski's right side, in front of Anna who was forced to watch on helplessly.

-Because she was not a strong swimmer, Anna had climbed down the ladder at the end of the dock rather than leaping into the 7-foot-deep water like her husband.
+Because she was not a strong swimmer, Anna had climbed down the ladder at the end of the dock rather than leaping into the 7-foot-deep water as her husband had done.

 Moments before they went for their dip, at around 4pm on that fateful afternoon, the couple had noticed a “commotion” in the water, officials said.